 On Christmas Eve, Natalie and I made the rounds of our friends and relatives to share our happy news.
 We clinked glasses, drank toasts, showed off her sparkly, wintry bling.
 We blushingly received their congratulations.
-We basked in the comfort that our days, weeks and months of separation, worry, and fear during the war, lay behind us.
+We basked in the comfort that our days, weeks and months of separation, worry, and fear during the war were behind us.

-Like most of the rest of the world, we were oblivious to the desperate life or death battle being waged by the people of Hanoi.
-They answered bravely the murderously cynical bid to break their will, putting on a frantic airborne light show of anti-aircraft fire.
-Flame-tailed surface-to-air (SAM) missiles shot down more than two dozen aircraft, including fifteen B-52s.
+We were oblivious, like so many others, to the desperate, life-or-death battle being waged by the people of Hanoi, fighting back against a murderously cynical attempt to break their will.
+They answered bravely, putting on an airborne light show of frantic anti-aircraft fire from 1,200 flame-tailed surface-to-air (SAM) missiles.
+They shot down more than two dozen aircraft, including fifteen B-52s.
 Nearly 100 US airmen were wounded, killed, captured or went missing.
-But these defenses were no match for the overwhelming volume of attacks.
-The Vietnamese took a tragically lethal pummeling.
-Somewhere between 1,300 and more than 2,000 were killed on the ground, mostly civilians.
+But these defenses were no match for the overwhelming volume of the attacks.
+The Vietnamese took a tragic pummeling.
+Somewhere close to 2,000 were killed on the ground, mostly civilians.
 If ever there was a nightmare before Christmas, this was it.

-When Natalie and I visited Hanoi five years ago, we came face to face with a Christmas bombing time capsule of sorts on a casual walk through a quiet residential neighborhood.
-In an urban lake no bigger than a city square block, lies the wreckage of a B-52 bomber shot down on December 27, 1972.
-The memorial plaque nearby refers to the battle as “Dien Bien Phu in the sky,” a reference to the turning point battle that defeated French colonial rule of Vietnam in 1954.
+In 2018, when I returned to Vietnam with Natalie, we came face to face with a Christmas bombing time capsule on a casual walk through an innocuous Hanoi neighborhood of slender, French-inspired townhouses.
+In an urban lake no larger than a city block, lies the half-submerged wreckage of landing gear and the undercarriage from a B-52 bomber shot down on December 27, 1972.
+We were stunned in silence as we read the plaque which memorializes the site.
+It translates to “Dien Bien Phu In The Air,” a reference to the turning point battle that defeated the French in 1954.
+This was Vietnam’s Valley Forge, Yorktown, Lexington and Concord all in one.

-On Christmas eve this year, there will be a midnight mass in North Vietnam’s Cathedral of St. Joseph, just as there was fifty years ago.
+This year, there will be a Christmas Eve midnight mass in North Vietnam’s Cathedral of St. Joseph, just as there was fifty-two years ago.
 But this time, it will indeed be a Silent Night.
-The “Ave Maria” is certain not be interrupted by the roar of attacking aircraft, the wail of alert sirens, the deafening crush of high explosives.
+The “Ave Maria” is certain not to be interrupted by the roar of attacking aircraft, the wail of air raid warnings, the deafening crash of high explosives.
 Vietnam’s dark days are no more.
-Heaven and angels, and the people of Hanoi, will sing joyously this Christmas season.
+Heaven and angels—and the people of Hanoi—will sing joyously this Christmas season.

 Fred-great piece, thanks for telling it as it was!